 You’ll find that most of the country pubs in this area welcome dogs, even if they’re restricted to a small area of the bar.
 Quite often there will be a bowl of water outside and a jar of treats for them, so if you fancy a pint or a pub lunch after a long hike in the hills it’s not a problem, the mutt goes too.
 The Rising Sun at West Bagborough, The Carew Arms at Crowcombe, the New Inn at Halse and the Farmers Arms at Combe Florey are all very good.

-Note: Two very well behaved dogs are welcome at this property and must be added when you are making your booking.
+Note: Two very well behaved dogs are welcome at this property and must be added when you make your booking.
 A charge of £50 per dog will then be applied to the booking total.

 There are strict dog rules to abide by at our properties, so please make sure you have read these before planning to bring your dog.